 The recipients who opened the first email, clicked, and subscribed would receive a loyalty email on the fourth week.

-Those people who opened the email and clicked but didn't subscribe or abandoned the subscription process would receive a second email with an extra incentive on the second week.
+Those who opened the email and clicked but didn't subscribe or abandoned the subscription process would receive a second email with an extra incentive on the second week.

 Let's see what kind of emails could be fired by different events.